Dentamon/The-Blooket-Hack/README.md

 Open a huge amount of boxes without waiting in just seconds Answer every question correctly, no matter what it is
 # How to use
+First, copy the script in the file.
-First, type in `javascript:` into the adress bar.
+Then, type in `javascript:` into the adress bar.
-Then paste in the script that you want to use.
+Afterwards, paste in the script that you have copied.
-Once you have finished that, just press 'enter' to activate the hack.
+Once you have finished that, just press enter to activate the hack.
 The Blooket hack should work immediately after.
-If anything is not working, submit an [issue](https://github.com/Dentamon/The-Blooket-Hack-v2/issues/new)
+If something goes wrong, submit an [issue](https://github.com/Dentamon/The-Blooket-Hack-v2/issues/new)
 # Blooket UI
 The Better, faster, and easier version of Blooket hacks by [Zastix](https://github.com/ZasticBradyn)
 # What is the Blooket UI?